projectcarepop/carepop/memory-bank/progress.md

 *   Decision made to prioritize React Native CLI over Expo for long-term flexibility.
 *   Decision made to recommend Redux Toolkit for state management due to complexity.
 *   Decision made that application-level encryption (AES-256-GCM) is mandatory for SPI/PHI before storage in Supabase.
 *   Decision made that SSR/SSG is required for public web pages.
+*   Decision to handle auth via backend endpoints instead of direct frontend calls.
+*   **Decision:** Use `service_role` Supabase client for server-side operations that need to bypass user RLS (e.g., profile creation post-signup).